 Florida Labor Laws – Wage and Hour: Meals and Breaks

-Under Florida labor laws, for employees aged 18 and under, employers have to grant an unpaid meal period of 30 minutes or more for each 4 consecutive hours of work.
+Under Florida labor laws, for employees aged 18 and under, employers have to grant an unpaid meal period of 30 minutes or more for each four consecutive hours of work.
 There is no such rule for employees who are 18 and older.
 In fact, there are neither Florida laws nor federal laws which require an employer to provide a meal break.
-However, in Florida, it is customary for employers to give full-time employees at least a 30 minute lunch break.
+However, in Florida, it is customary for employers to give full-time employees at least a 30-minute lunch break.
 Under Florida law, these breaks are not required to be paid lunch breaks so long as there are no restrictions on the employee’s activities during this time.
 Since these breaks are unpaid and not viewed as time working, there is no federal policy with regard to meal breaks.
-Employees are entitled to short breaks, typically shorter than twenty minutes, for snacks, coffee, or a quick meal.
+Employees are entitled to short breaks, typically shorter than 20 minutes, for snacks, coffee, or a quick meal.
 These breaks are required to be paid.
 Wage and hour regulations regarding overtime may be triggered by breaks in those cases when the breaks result in longer required working hours.

 Although not required by federal law, several states have laws requiring employers to allow lunch breaks for their employees.
 These are: